-The Connect Grants program supports faculty career development and advancement as well as academic unit-level culture change initiatives and faculty recruitment approaches through awarding mini-grants.
+The Connect Grants program supports faculty career development and advancement as well as academic unit-level culture change initiatives through awarding mini-grants.

 Connect Grants are offered through AdvanceRIT within the Office of Academic Affairs with advisory support from the Council for the Representation & Engagement of Women Faculty, Faculty Career Development, the Division of Diversity and Inclusion, and Sponsored Research Services.
 The program’s target audience is all tenured and pre-tenured faculty at RIT, and proposals are accepted from individual faculty and from academic units.

-AdvanceRIT has particular interest in funding projects that support the following:
+AdvanceRIT has a particular interest in funding projects that support the following:

 To redirect or restart research disrupted by COVID-19 pandemic